 Losing your partner in an unexpected death is hard enough.
 It’s even harder when their death could have been avoided.
-When that’s the case, you can file a wrongful death claim through a Little Rock wrongful death lawyer.
+When that’s the case, you may be able to file a wrongful death claim on behalf of your loved one.
 Since you’ve experienced a tragedy, you deserve compensation for you and your loved one’s pain and suffering, as well as other damages.
 But can you file a wrongful death claim when you and your partner were not married?

 What Is a Wrongful Death Claim?

 Whether the action was intentional or not, if a person or company’s negligence causes the death of another person, their loved ones will want to file a wrongful death claim.
 Since a wrongful death claim is a civil case, it can be filed even if a criminal case is already happening.
 This way, the family or estate can win compensation for any damages, like pain and suffering, caused by the untimely death.